When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Classical simulation of noisy bosonic circuits

+and the equivalent condition on $\gamma$ given in the Lemma.
+Therefore, from the Chernoff-Hoeffding bound (Lemma \ref{applem:CH}), through $N$ queries of this adaptive sampling oracle, we can estimate $\Tr[\hat D(\br) \mathcal U(\rho_0)]$ with precision $\epsilon$ and success probability $1-\delta$, as long as the number of samples

+Multiplied by the time complexity $\mathcal{O}(mL)$ to call the sampling oracle once gives us the required time complexity. \end{proof}

 Similar to the previous section, the estimation of characteristic function in this regime also allows for expectation value estimation of local projective measurements and quadrature moment estimation.
-Since the sample complexity argument is essentially the same as Lemmas \ref{applem:adaptive_proj_estimation} and \ref{applem:adaptive_quad_estimation} in the last section, with the only difference being that the sample complexity of estimation of characteristic function is different in this regime, which is detailed in Lemma \ref{applem:near_gaussian_characterisitic_est}, we directly state the results here: \begin{lemma}[Expectation value of local projectors and quadrature moments in near Gaussian circuits.]
-Let $\rho_0$ be an initial state and $\calU \coloneqq \calU_L \circ \, \calU_{L-1} \circ \, \dots \circ \, \calU_1$ be a noisy bosonic circuit.
-For all $j\in [L]$, assume that the partially evolved state $\rho_j \coloneqq \calU_j \circ\, \calU_{j-1} \circ\, \dots \circ\, \calU_1(\rho_0)$ satisfies the following curvature bound:
+This is formalized in the following two Lemmas: